maidsafe/rfcs/proposed/0027-launcher-low-level-api/0027-launcher-low-level-api.md

 supporting large file content.
 2. Raw data can not be completely re-written.
 It can only be updated (partial update) or appended.
 Workaround will be to create a new DataMap.
+3. Multi Signature support is not exposed in the API

 # Alternatives